-Top Alaska Cruises in 2018
+Top Alaska Cruises in 2019

-The Celebrity Solstice, sailing from Seattle, makes our list of the best Alaskan cruises for 2018.
+The Celebrity Solstice, sailing from Seattle, makes our list of the best Alaskan cruises for 2019.
 We might be a bit biased since we sailed on this ship in 2014, but we love it.
 On Celebrity Solstice, you can enjoy a picnic or some bocce ball at the Lawn Club.
-Or, take in a Hot Glass Show.
-You can enjoy a drink and the amazing views at the Sky Observation Lounge or some late-night comedy at Celebrity Central.
+You can also enjoy a drink and the amazing views at the Sky Observation Lounge or some late-night comedy at Celebrity Central.
 Be sure to grab a cocktail at the Crush Martini Bar complete with a frosted bar top.

 Radiance of the Seas

-On Radiance of the Seas, you might not even need a balcony as this ship offers some of the greatest views of Alaska from the nine-story central atrium and outward facing elevators.
-While you cruise Alaska, you can also enjoy over a dozen bars like the signature Schooner Bar.
-Also, you can enjoy a variety of dining, including Chop’s Grill and the newly added Park Cafe.
+On Radiance of the Seas, you might not even need a balcony.
+This ship offers some of the greatest views of Alaska from the nine-story central atrium and outward facing elevators.
+While you cruise Alaska, you can also enjoy over a dozen bars like the signature Schooner Bar and a variety of dining including Chop’s Grill and the newly added Park Cafe.

-Have we convinced you to book a cruise to Alaska in 2018?
+Have we convinced you to book a cruise to Alaska in 2019?
 Have you sailed on any of these great ships?
 Drop us an anchor below to share your Alaska cruise experiences with us.